Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-project-finishing.md

 1. **Prepare the Wood**
 Sand the wood to a very smooth surface, progressing through grits from 120 up to 320 or even finer.
 Ensure the wood is free of any dust, scratches, or imperfections, as French finishing will highlight these.
 1. **Create the Padding**
-Make a French polishing pad, or “rubber,” by wrapping a small ball of cotton in a soft, lint-free cloth.
+Make a French polishing pad, or "rubber," by wrapping a small ball of cotton in a soft, lint-free cloth.
 The pad should be shaped so that it has a smooth, even surface to glide over the wood without leaving marks.
 1. **Apply the Shellac**
 Start by saturating the pad with a mixture of shellac and alcohol (typically a 1:1 ratio).
 Apply the shellac in long, sweeping motions, working in small circular or figure-eight movements to evenly coat the wood.
 Be careful not to press too hard, as this can damage the finish.
 Work in thin layers, allowing each layer to dry before applying the next.
 1. **Build Up Layers**